oracle/docker-images/OracleDatabase/README.md

 #### Running Oracle Database Express Edition in a Docker container
 To run your Oracle Database Express Edition Docker image use the **docker run** command as follows:

-	docker run --name oraclexe --shm-size=1g -p 1521:1521 -p 8080:8080 oracle/database:11.2.0.2-xe
+	docker run --name <container name> --shm-size=1g -p 1521:1521 -p 8080:8080 -v [<host mount point>:]/u01/app/oracle/oradata oracle/database:11.2.0.2-xe

 	Parameters:
-	   --name: The name of the container itself
+	   --name:     The name of the container (default: auto generated)
 	   --shm-size: Amount of Linux shared memory
 	   -p:         The port mapping of the host port to the container port.
 Two ports are exposed: 1521 (Oracle Listener), 5500 (OEM Express)
+	   -v          The data volume to use for the database.
+Has to be owned by the Unix user "oracle" or set appropriately.
+If omitted the database will not be persisted over container recreation.

 There are two ports that are exposed in this image:
 * 1521 which is the port to connect to the Oracle Database.